 Having seen this, we can delve into the configuration part, where we find the following options:

-- A means of access to mobile messaging, that is, messages from missed calls or company promotions.
+– A means of accessing mobile messaging, that is, those messages of missed calls or company promotions.

 From here we can highlight:

 - The options related to the configuration of the phone are not made from the launcher itself, but they transfer you to the phone, so that if a size change is made in the font, it will be reflected in the app as well.

 - Favorite contact: In this option we can establish those contacts with whom we interact the most, and which will appear on the main screen.

 – Lock home screen design: allows us to choose which applications we want to see on the main screen, in the same way as previously mentioned.